rustls/rustls-platform-verifier/admin/RELEASING.md

            unzipped package's `Cargo.toml` as a replacement for the `manifestPath` variable.
 Run a Gradle Sync and observe everything works.
     7. **Ensure that all version changes are committed to the correct branch before proceeding**.
 All version increases should be checked in prior to publishing on crates.io.
-    8. Publish the Android artifacts' new version: `cargo publish -p rustls-platform-verifier-android --alow-dirty`
+    8. Publish the Android artifacts' new version: `cargo publish -p rustls-platform-verifier-android --allow-dirty`

 3. Commit main crate's version increase on the release branch
 4. **Ensure that all version changes are committed to the correct branch before proceeding**.
 All version increases should be checked in prior